Noffica/Carousel/README.md

 ----

-Since the assets were also present in the `git` history, this copy is given a new `git` history.
+Since the assets were also present in the `git` history, it has been erased and a this copy is given a new one.
 Therefore, sadly, it shall not reflect the progression of work.

 ----